zotonic/zotonic/doc/ref/models/model_modules.rst

 .. include:: meta-modules.rst

-Access information about which :ref:`modules <manual-modules>` are installed and which ones are active.
+Access information about which :ref:`modules <guide-modules>` are installed and which ones are active.

 To test if a module is activated, for instance mod_signup::